dharmateja2810/Selenium-Web-Scraper-Results/README.md

 Contributing
 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
+#results
+The results of Data Analysis can be found in SEM1.pdf